 Level of Geography (L.O.G.)
 Postal Area Description

 12 Canada This level of data is an aggregation of the provincial/territorial totals (code 11).
 The national total is identified by the region code Z99099.

-11 Province or Territory Total This level of data is an aggregation of the following geographies within a province:
+11 Province or Territory Total This level of data is an agg within a province: gregation of the following geographies

 City Totals Code 08

 Rural Postal Codes Code 09

 Other Provincial Totals Code 10

-These totals are identified by a provincial/territorial postal letter, then a "990" followed by the province/territory code, as follows:
+by a provincial/territorial postal letter, the province/territory code, as follows:

 Newfoundland A99010

 Nova Scotia B99012

 Prince Edward Island C99011

 New Brunswick E99013

 Quebec J99024

 Ontario P99035

 Manitoba R99046

 Saskatchewan S99047

 Alberta T99048

 British Columbia V99059

 Northwest Territories X99061

 Yukon Y99060

 Level of Geography (L.O.G.)
-Postal Area Description 10 Other Provincial Total ("P" Pot) province that had less that are combined into a "pot" same codes as the province Mode" codes 2 and 3 distiproblem, starting with the provincial/territorial letter gregation of small communities in the in 100 taxfilers, where these communities.
-Before 1992, it was identified by the cial/territorial totals, and only the "Delivery inguished between the two.
-To avoid this 1992 data, an "8" appears after the instead of a "9".
-The "9" will be reserved all total, as explained in 11 above.
-These s: A89010 B89012 C89011 E89013 J89024 P89035 R89046 S89047 T89048 V89059 X89061 Y89060 09 Rural Postal Code (Not in City) and only one rural postal codes can be identified by postal code and a level of ertains to rural communities that have one code.
-These stand-alone rural postal a "zero" in the second position of the geography code 09. ain 4,440 areas coded as level of
+Postal Area Description 10 Other Provincial Total ("P" Pot) This level of data is an aggregation of small communities in the province that had less than 100 taxfilers, where these communities are combined into a "pot".
+Before 1992, it was identified by the same codes as the provincial/territorial totals, and only the "Delivery Mode" codes 2 and 3 distinguished between the two.
+To avoid this problem, starting with the 1992 data, an "8" appears after the provincial/territorial letter instead of a "9".
+The "9" will be reserved for the provincial/territorial total, as explained in 11 above.
+These "pot" codes are as follows: Newfoundland Nova Scotia Prince Edward Island New Brunswick Quebec Ontario Manitoba Saskatchewan Alberta British Columbia Northwest Territories Yukon A89010 B89012 C89011 E89013 J89024 P89035 R89046 S89047 T89048 V89059 X89061 Y89060 09 Rural Postal Code (Not in City) and only one rural postal can be identified by a "ze code and a level of geogra pertains to rural communities that have one code.
+These stand-alone rural postal codes ro" in the second position of the postal aphy code 09.
+Ain 4,367 areas coded as level of